TricksXTech/cwtip_qr/CWTip_WHMCS_v.6.x.x/README.md

 # Introduction
 This integration kit is used in WHMCS PHP E-Commerce Application.
-This library provides support for Paytm payment gateway.
+This library provides support for CWTip payment gateway.

 # Installation
 Copy the files from this plugin into the corresponding folders on your installation, as mentioned below:

-Copy the Paytm/gateways/paytm.php file into your installation's /module/gateways/ folder Copy the Paytm/gateways/callback/paytm.php file into your installation's /module/gateways/callback folder.
+Copy the CWTip/gateways/cwtip.php file into your installation's /module/gateways/ folder Copy the CWTip/gateways/callback/cwtip.php file into your installation's /module/gateways/callback folder.
-Copy the Paytm/gateways/paytm-sdk folder into your /module/gateways folder See Video : https://www.youtube.com/watch?v=CBWWYawttE4
+Copy the CWTip/gateways/cwtip-sdk folder into your /module/gateways folder See Video : https://www.youtube.com/watch?v=CBWWYawttE4

 # Configuration